erinshien/bootcampbuddyreact/bootcampbuddy/plan.md

 - Instructions

-  - Instructions title should be a button
+  - Instructions title should be a button ✅
   - Color on hover
-  - When clicked, the instructions appear and instructions title changes to hover color
+  - When clicked, the instructions appear and instructions title changes to hover color ✅
-  - When clicked again, the instructions close and title returns to original color
+  - When clicked again, the instructions close and title returns to original color ✅

 - Dropdown Menu

-  - Should have "selected buddy" state
+  - Should have "selected buddy" state ✅
-  - When a buddy is selected, the image changes to the corresponding buddy image
+  - When a buddy is selected, the image changes to the corresponding buddy image ✅
   - The message element appears e.g. "${selectedBuddy} says: Hello!"

 - Mood Buttons
   - Before a button has been clicked, the message element shows the buddy's greeting
   - Each mood button generates a randomly selected message from the corresponsing mood-related phrases of the selected buddy
+  - Give the mood a corresponding number
+  - Message takes in selectedBuddyName and mood (number from 0-3)
+  - Finds object where name === selectedBuddyName
+  - Finds the array at the index of the mood number
+  - Generates a random number and returns the phrase at that index

 2. Design mobile site first